 That example uses symmetric encryption, which is what git-annex uses for encryption=shared.
 So git-annex could use this or gpg to access the same encrypted special remote.

 Update: That's implemented now, when annex.shared-sop-command is configured it will be used for encryption=shared special remotes.
-It interoperates fine with using gpg, as long as the sop command uses a compatable profile (setting annex.shared-sop-profile = rfc4880 is probably a good idea).
+It interoperates fine with using gpg, as long as the sop command uses a compatible profile (setting annex.shared-sop-profile = rfc4880 is probably a good idea).

 Leaving this todo open because there are other encryption schemes than encryption=shared, for which using sop is not yet supported.